Micky Dolenz, last surviving member of The Monkees, suing FBI

 In one section of the file, an unnamed FBI source who attended a concert says:

-"Some informant, probably an FBI agent who wanted to take their kid to The Monkees concert went to The Monkees show in, I think, San Francisco, and filed a report back to the FBI about the anti-war protest movement.
+"Some informant, probably an FBI agent who wanted to take their kid to The Monkees concert, went to The Monkees show in, I think, San Francisco, and filed a report back to the FBI about the anti-war protest movement.
 Why was the FBI surveilling The Monkees, whether the individual members or the band, what does it say?
-And what does it say, larger, about the activities of the FBI during the 1960's," Zaid said.
+And what does it say, larger, about the activities of the FBI during the 1960s," Zaid remarked.

-The group had four albums hit number one in 1967, an achievement no other band has matched to this day.
+The group had four No. 1 albums in 1967, an achievement no other band has matched to this day.

-CBSLA reached out to the Department of Justice after hours about the lawsuit and has not yet heard back.
+CBS L.A. reached out to the Department of Justice after hours about the lawsuit and hasn't heard back yet.

 for more features.